zefanyang/organsegct/README.md

 ## Training

-We trains separate segmentation models for the DenseVNet and WORD datasets.
+We train segmentation models on the DenseVNet dataset and use the WORD dataset as an external validation dataset to see generalizability.

 We store data in the parent directory `/data/yzf/dataset/organct`.
 Shown below is the tree structure of the DenseVNet data folder.
 The `edge`, `preproc_img` and `preproc_label` folder contains edge maps, images, and ground truth labels respectively.
+The `cv_high_resolution.jason` file records cross-validation splits.

 ```
 /data/yzf/dataset/organct